nanoexpress/legacy/docs/routes.md

 ## Express/Connect like route

-This library target is out-of-the-box async support and works good, but we recommend using `sync` aka Express/Connect like method for performance reason.
+This library target is out-of-the-box async support and works well, but we recommend using `sync` aka Express/Connect like method for performance reason.

 ### Basic example